EtneteraMobile/ETBinding/README.md

 Update closure can be encapsulated inside `Observer` and after then registered.
-This pattern is used when observation is started in future.
+This pattern could be used when observation will be started in future.

 ```swift
 let observer: Observer<String?> = Observer(update: { data in